yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 ## How to represent inserts that commute with a concurrent slice move?

 Move the insert mark to the destination of the move.
 This allows us to avoid having to represent affix effects from prior changes over which the current change was rebased.
 We do however have to represent the precise affix that the forwarded insert targets because we need to be able to understand how other such forwarded inserts should be ordered relative to it.
-This includes cases where nodes in the slice that was moved were concurrently deleted (See scenarios A1, A2,  J).
+This includes cases where nodes in the slice that was moved were concurrently deleted (See scenarios A,  J).

 We also need to be able to recover the original intention (i.e., the original insert location).
 This is needed when postbasing the inverse of the move over the (rebased) insert.
 This can be worked out based on the affix of the rebased insertion: we can tell that the affix it targets only came about as a result of the move and we can tell the insert was concurrent with the move because of the original ref seq number.